jorangreef/sudo-prompt/README.md

 # Sudo

-Run a command using sudo, prompting the user with an OS dialog if necessary.
+Run a command using sudo, prompting the user with a gui OS dialog if necessary.
+Good for background applications or native Electron apps that need sudo.

-Currently supports native OS dialog on Mac OS X (patches welcome for Linux).
+Currently supports native OS dialog prompt on Mac OS X (patches welcome for Linux) and uses process.title as the name of the app requesting permission.

 Sudo has no external dependencies and does not contain any native bindings.